“When I Die”: Odumeje Shares Mysterious Prophecy About Future

-• Prophet Odumeje declared during a church service that when he dies, nobody will see his corpse, describing himself as the “Lion” and “dead man walking"
+• Prophet Odumeje declared during a church service that when he dies, nobody will see his corpse, calling himself a 'lion' and a 'dead man walking'

-• He said his mission is not about longevity but to prove the supremacy of Jesus Christ, adding that he is the strongest spiritual man after the late TB Joshua
+• He said his mission is not about longevity but to prove the supremacy of Jesus Christ, stating he is the strongest spiritually after the late TB Joshua

-• The controversial preacher’s prophecy has stirred mixed reactions across Nigeria, with supporters calling it divine and critics dismissing it as theatrics
+• The preacher’s prophecy has stirred mixed reactions across Nigeria, with some fans calling it divine and critics dismissing this as 'theatrics'

-Prophet Chukwuemeka Cyril Ohanaemere, widely known as Odumeje, has once again drawn national attention with a prophecy that has left his congregation and critics debating his claims.
+Prophet Chukwuemeka Cyril Ohanaemere, widely known as Odumeje, has drawn national attention with a prophecy that has left his congregation and critics debating his claims.

-Odumeje declares that no one will see his corpse when his mission ends.
-IG/Odumeje
+Controversial Nigerian prophet Odumeje declares that no one will see his corpse when his mission on earth ends.
+Credit: IG/Odumeje

 Source: Instagram